By Jill Dougherty

-Russia and the United States earlier agreed on a plan to eliminate Syria's chemical weapons stockpile, but the makeup of the teams that would help do that wasn't immediately known.
+Russia and the United States earlier agreed on a plan to eliminate Syria's chemical weapons stockpile, but the exact makeup of the teams that would participate wasn't immediately known.

-The plan came after an August 21 chemical weapons attack outside Damascus, which spurred talk of an international military strike in response.
-Western countries have claimed that evidence -- including a Monday U.N. report that confirmed chemical weapons were used -- indicates Syria's government launched the attack.
-But Russia has not accepted the West's conclusions nor has it turned on its long-time ally in Damascus, which insists the opposition forces used the weapons.
+The plan came after an August 21 chemical weapons attack outside Damascus.
+Western countries have claimed that evidence -- including a Monday U.N. report that confirmed chemical weapons were used -- indicates that the Syrian government launched the attack against rebels.
+But Syria says anti-regime forces used the weapons, and Russia has not accepted the West's conclusions about who used them.

 Syria agreed to the Russia-U.S. plan, and U.S. President Barack Obama has held back on possible military action while diplomatic options play out.

 But reaching a final deal at the U.N. will be tough.
 U.S. and French officials want to include the threat of military action in the event Syria doesn't comply, but Russian officials don't want any wording that could countenance the use of force.

 Syria's al-Assad says he welcomes return of U.N. inspectors